 I have two awesome little girls and a dog.
 Life is chaotic.
 Everything seems to converge right around 6 pm when everyone is at their worst.
 That’s why I started My Kitchen Chaos.
-Because in the midst of all of the chaos and family and dreams and paying the rent dinner still has to be made.
+Because in the midst of all of the chaos and family stuff and dreams and paying the rent, dinner still has to be made.

 And if it’s not good I won’t eat it.